fougue/gmio/README.md

 ===========================================

-gmio is a reusable C library whose purpose is to provide complete I/O support for various CAD file formats (eg. STL)
+gmio is a reusable C library whose purpose is to provide complete I/O support for various CAD file formats (eg. [STL](https://en.wikipedia.org/wiki/STL_%28file_format%29))

 gmio aims to be [fast](https://github.com/fougue/gmio/wiki/4.-Benchmarks), portable (ISO-C90 conformance) and feature-rich.
 Main highlights:

-  * [x] "Abstract" streams that does not tie the user to C stream (`FILE*`). gmio provides a general stream structure based on callbacks, so that any kind of device can be used (memory, file, socket, ...)
+  * [x] "Abstract" streams that does not tie the user to C stream (`FILE*`)

+   gmio provides a general stream structure based on callbacks, so that any API can be used (C++ streams, QFile, ...)

+  * [x] Buffering of input/ouput for efficient device usage
   * [x] Operations can be easily aborted
-  * [x] Buffering of input/ouput for efficient device usage
   * [x] Available under the CeCILL-B license, which is fully BSD compatible

 Supported CAD files format
 ==========================

 Current version only supports the STL file format (STereoLithography), but support is complete :

   * [x] Binary(little/big endian) and ASCII formats
   * [x] Header data and "attribute byte count" for binary format
-  * [x] Name of solid for ASCII format
   * [x] Detection of the input data format
   * [x] Ability to specify the text formatting to represent float values
+  * [x] Retrieval of infomations about STL contents (facet count, name of solid, ...)

 In addition, the STL module has the following advatanges:

-  * [x] The user keeps its own geometry data structures, no conversion needed.
+  * [x] The user keeps its own geometry data structures, no conversion needed

-    This reduces the effort so that the user just specifies callbacks for retrieval/creation of geometry data
+   This reduces the effort so that the user just specifies callbacks for retrieval/creation of mesh data

-  * [x] No dynamic memory allocations
+  * [x] Constant memory footprint

+   Memory consumption is indenpendant of the mesh size ie. the amount of memory used remains constant during the I/O operation

-  * [x] Extended support of OpenCascade's `StlMesh_Mesh`
+  * [x] Extended support of OpenCascade

+    `StlMesh_Mesh` objects can be used seamlessly with gmio

 Building gmio